Includes all program materials and online support

 This program includes a self-paced online learning component.This three day program enables you to:

 This program is appropriate for professionals, who need to work with financial information but do not have the formal educational background in finance or accounting.
 At the conclusion of the program, you will have sharper financial decision-making skills that enable you to become a better team member at your organization.
-Attendees of the program typically have backgrounds in engineering, information technology, supply chain, marketing and human resources.
+Attendees of the program typically have backgrounds in engineering, healthcare, information technology, supply chain, marketing and human resources.

 In the face-to-face component of the program, each day starts with breakfast at 8 a.m. and ends at 4:30 p.m. with a one-hour lunch break around noon.
 Sessions are designed to be interactive with minimal lecturing.
 Interactive exercises are centered on common business issues that are relevant for various types of organizations (i.e., small/large, privately-held/publicly-traded, profit/non-profit).
 All materials and supplies (laptops, spreadsheet models, slides, notes, parking validation etc.) are provided.
 However, you are welcome to bring in your own laptop.